 Dopamine is associated with reinforcement.
 It is thought to be the chemical that motivates a person to do something repeatedly.
 Reward and reinforcement help us create our personal habits.
 Humans gravitate toward positive experiences and avoid negative ones.
 Dopamine is what drives us to create these patterns.
 This is why people with low dopamine levels may be more likely to develop addictions to drugs, food, sex, or alcohol.

 Dopamine deficiency can have adverse physical and psychological effects

-It is important to note that abnormally low levels of dopamine is not only associated with addiction but can cause physical and mental impairments because this major body chemical controls many body functions.
+It is important to note that abnormally low levels of dopamine are not only associated with addiction but can cause physical and mental impairments because this major body chemical controls many body functions.

 Low dopamine has been linked to impairments such as: